Welcome to Breakthrough2Change Counselling

 Online sessions are via Zoom.
 In-person sessions take place in a designated therapy room at the Old Coach and Horses in Wrangle which is easily accessible from areas such as Lincolnshire, Skegness, Spilsby and Woodhall Spa.

-Individual therapy sessions are for 1 hour and £40
+Individual therapy sessions are £40

-Couple therapy sessions are for 1 hour and £50
+Couple therapy sessions are £50

-Family therapy sessions are for 1 hour and £50
+Family therapy sessions are £50

 Sessions can be in-person or online or a mixture of both.